Cognigy/Documentation/docs/en/docs/ai/tools/voice-preview.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.33.0-blue.svg)]({{config.site_url}})

-This Voice Preview feature allows users to quickly test how voice output sounds without having to go all the way till the flow node.
+The Voice Preview feature allows users to quickly test how voice output sounds without having to execute the whole flow with a mock call.

 It supports the cloud SST/TTS from the providers Google, Microsoft and Amazon AWS.